Ruan-le-Roux/Ruan-le-Roux/README.md

 # 💫 About Me:
-I’m a multimedia student at the University of Pretoria focusing on game development and full-stack web developmen I’m currently working on a Farm DefenSe game called [ClucknLoad](https://github.com/DMR-Studios/Cluck-N-Load/tree/prod)
+I’m a BIS Multimedia student at the University of Pretoria Pationate about game development and full-stack web development I’m currently working on a Farm DefenSe game called [ClucknLoad](https://github.com/DMR-Studios/Cluck-N-Load/tree/prod) and some full stack web applications focusing on UI/UX

 ## 🌐 Socials: